john-tech-writer/vintage-reel-service-guides/docs/pflueger/pflueger-nobby-overview.md

 <figcaption>Handle-side controls</figcaption>
 </figure>

 The arbors were made of aluminum until 1941, when they began to be made of cork, which was supposed to make for easier casting, and to allow anglers to cast greater distances.
-This reel shown in this overview has the cork arbor.
+The reel shown in this overview has the cork arbor.
 Some models also had plastic arbors.

 <figure markdown>
 ![Pflueger Nobby model 1963 - cork arbor](../../img/pflueger/nobby/pflueger-nobby-1963-cork-arbor-front-ref.jpg)